viamrobotics/docs/docs/installation/_index.md

 ## Install on a macOS or Linux computer

 You can also install `viam-server` on a macOS or Linux computer.
-This is useful if you don't have a board available, or if you want to run a Viam [service](/services/) with your robot that requires more computing resources than is otherwise available on an SBC.
+This is useful if you don't have a board available, or if you want to run a Viam [service](/services/) with your robot that requires more computing resources than are otherwise available on an SBC.
 Select the tab below for your operating system:

 {{< tabs name="Install on computer" >}}